Sorry, you need to enable JavaScript to visit this website.

 Summary of Research:

 There are increasing research reports which establish the link between human microbiota and carcinogenesis.
 Pathogenic bacteria and altered microbiota interact with mucosal surface and as a result, epithelial damage can be seen especially in chronic infection conditions.
 It can be reckoned that gut microbiota-derived metabolites play key role in epithelial damage and carcinogenesis.
-More and more intriguing data are hinting at a much broader link between microbiota, bacterial infections, inflammation and carcinogenesis.
+Recent intriguing data is hinting at a much broader link between microbiota, bacterial infections, inflammation and carcinogenesis.
 The mechanism of this relationship between bacteria and human cancer is not well studied and understood, hence our laboratory aim to delineate this complex interaction among microbiota, bacterial infections, inflammation and carcinogenesis.
-We also plan to explore the role of bacteria, microbiota and their metabolites in enhancing cancer immunotherapy.
+We are also exploring the role of bacteria, microbiota and their metabolites in enhancing cancer immunotherapy.

 Current Projects

-The microbiota-derived metabolites such as Trimethylamine N-oxide (TMAO) have been implicated in human health and disease, and their early detection in the body fluids is thought to be significant in understanding pathogenesis and treatment of colorectal cancer and other diseases like Alzheimer’s disease, cardiovascular, cerebrovascular etc. Recent studies have identified a number of metabolites and microbes that have important roles in human health and disease and can be considered as biomarkers for diagnosis of different diseases.
+The microbiota-derived metabolites such as TMAO, TMA, Indoxyl sulfate, PCS, EPS, colibactin etc have been implicated in human health and disease, and their early detection in the body fluids is thought to be significant in understanding the pathogenesis and treatment of colorectal cancer and other diseases like Alzheimer’s disease, cardiovascular, cerebrovascular etc. These metabolites can also be considered as biomarkers for diagnosis of different diseases; hence our laboratory is involved in developing sensors/biosensors for quantifying the gut metabolites in body fluids like blood and urine.

 Awards: